unm-historiography/metahistory/essays/thematic/historical-fiction.md

 ---
-title: The Role of Historical Fiction and the Study of History: What is it and what can we learn from it?
+title: Historical Fiction and History: What can we learn from it?
 author: Rick Rockett
 date: 2019-11-02
 ---

-# Historical Fiction and the Study of History: What is it and what can we learn from it?
+# Historical Fiction and History: What can we learn from it?

 ### Introduction